Mario Kirev

-Mario Iliyanov Kirev (Марио Илиянов Кирев; born 15 August 1989) is a Bulgarian professional footballer who plays as a goalkeeper for Pirin Blagoevgrad.
+Mario Iliyanov Kirev (Марио Илиянов Кирев; born 15 August 1989) is a Bulgarian professional footballer who plays as a goalkeeper.

 Club career

 Youth career

 Kirev began his career at FC Germanea.
 His first coach was Georgi Stanchev.
 At the age of fourteen, he began training with the junior team of Slavia Sofia.

 Slavia Sofia

 In August 2007 Kirev signed his first professional contract with Slavia.
 He made his competitive debut for the club on 25 April 2008 against Spartak Varna in the twenty five round of the Bulgarian top division.
 In next season (2008–09) Kirev was the first choice for goalkeeper of the coach Stevica Kuzmanovski.
 He earned 7 appearances playing in the A PFG.

 Juventus

 In December 2008, Kirev was invited by Serie A side Juventus to join trial period.
-On 30 January 2009, he signed a four-and-a-half year contract.
+On 30 January 2009, he signed a four-and-a-half-year contract.